RJhuboo/Infra_Assessment/README.md

 ## What is the output ?

 The code outputs an image that is saved in the Output directory.
-It also save the file intensities.csv that contains the mean intensity values of each hexagons as well as the coordinates of their center (X_position,Y_position).
+It also save the file intensities.csv, inside the Output folder, that contains the mean intensity values of each hexagons as well as the coordinates of their center (X_position,Y_position).